 It is also worth pointing out that the approach presented in this paper (described in Section~\ref{sec:detection_sbo}) can be extended to combined searches between any existent electromagnetic facility and neutrino telescopes.
-If a SN is detected somewhere in the Universe in UV and/or O wavelength band, by knowing its host galaxy (hence, its distance and the characteristic extinction) and by combining the information about the expected flux by the model and the limit flux detectable by the electromagnetic instrument reporting the detection, it is possible to define a reasonable time window where looking for neutrinos coincident with different emission phases of that SN.
-E.g., the IceCube Collaboration has recently adopted this procedure in a FRA run with the aim of performing a search for track-like muon neutrino events arriving from the direction of the nearby Type IIn SN 2024bch \citep{sn2024bch_1,sn2024bch_2} over two different time windows, in order to detect emission from either the shock propagation wave inside the stellar progenitor up to the shock breakout or the interaction of the ejecta with the circumstellar medium \citep{zegarelli_atel}.
-Because of no detections, upper limits on neutrino production from SN 2024bch were derived, under the simple assumption of a neutrino energy spectrum following an $E^{-2}$ power law, as traditionally predicted by the Fermi shock acceleration \citep{fermi_acceleration}.
+When a SN is detected somewhere in the Universe in a UV and/or optical wavelength band, it is possible to define a reasonable time window when looking for neutrinos coincident with different emission phases of that SN by knowing its host galaxy (hence, its distance and the characteristic extinction) and by combining the information about the expected flux by the model and the limit flux detectable by the electromagnetic instrument reporting the detection.
+For instance, the IceCube Collaboration has recently adopted this procedure in a FRA run with the aim of performing a search for track-like muon neutrino events arriving from the direction of the nearby Type IIn SN 2024bch \citep{sn2024bch_1,sn2024bch_2} over two different time windows in order to detect emission from either the shock-propagation wave inside the stellar progenitor up to the shock breakout or the interaction of the ejecta with the CSM \citep{zegarelli_atel}.
+Because of no detections, upper limits on neutrino production from SN 2024bch were derived, under the simple assumption that a neutrino energy spectrum follows an $E^{-2}$ power law, as traditionally predicted by the Fermi shock acceleration \citep{fermi_acceleration}.

-Finally, our results can also be used to more accurately tune the neutrino search time window of offline analyses performed in correlation with observed SNe \citep{senno2018,stacking_choked}.
-In fact, offline comprehensive studies might provide higher significance than real-time analyses via stacking sources from catalogs of O and UV emitters.
+Finally, our results can also be used to more accurately tune the neutrino search-time window of offline analyses performed in correlation with observed SNe \citep{senno2018,stacking_choked}.
+Offline comprehensive studies might even provide higher significance than real-time analyses via stacking sources from catalogues of optical and UV emitters.

-\section{Summary and Conclusions}
+\section{Summary and conclusions}